 (Picture Credit: Getty Images)

 Thanks to social media, getting the word out about adoptable dogs has never been easier.
 By simply sharing dogs in need on your Facebook wall, you're helping those pups get seen and shared by others.

 It's very easy and makes a huge difference in the lives of dogs looking to get adopted.

-Spread the word to all your friends and make upcoming shelter events a fun chance to get together with the people you care about for a good cause.
-The dogs will appreciate it, and you’ll get even more people involved.
+Spread the word to all your friends, and make upcoming shelter events a fun chance to get in touch with the people you care about for a good cause.
+The dogs will appreciate it, and you'll get even more people involved.

 A simple way to help encourage others to adopt and make a difference in a dog's life is to share your own dog's story.
 Where did you meet your dog?
 Was it love at first sight?
 What were the challenges, and how has your pup changed your life for the better?

 Showing the positive impact your dog has had on your life is a great way to show others that a dog might be right for them, too.
 You'll be helping to encourage adoption, and it's a great opportunity to talk all about your dog, which is something we dog lovers are always happy to do.

 Make Some Positive Changes For Your Dog